Skip to main content

 There can also be emergency inspections where inspectors arrive at the school gates with no notice.
 These occur if ISI has a sudden, unexpected reason to be concerned about a school and will usually be around a child protection issue.

-As well as Ofsted oversight, ISI inspection reports go to the associations to which a school belongs.
+ISI inspection reports go to the associations to which a school belongs.
 Their inspection committees ensure the school still meets its criteria for membership.
-If a school is deemed unsatisfactory, or more likely fails on a compliance issue, the school has to create a development plan with tight timescales to address the issues and this is monitored
+If a school fails to meet one or more standards, the school has to create a development plan with tight timescales to address the issues and this is monitored.

 Who inspects boarding schools?